-Fellow musical legends take a deep dive into Iggy And The Stooges' discography
+Iggy Pop celebrates Raw Power at 50

-A band in disarray.
-A fancy hotel in West London.
-Heavy riffs and delinquent ballads.
-Fifty years since the release of IGGY AND THE STOOGES’ Raw Power, Nick Hasted convenes a crack team of heads – including J MASCIS, JIM REID, MARK ARM and BOB MOULD – to dig deep into one of the most influential records in rock history.
 “All three Stooges albums are equal to me,” says IGGY POP.
-“But Raw Power, that’s the big one,” in the latest issue of Uncut magazine – in UK shops from Thursday, December 8 and available to buy from our online store.
+“But Raw Power, that’s the big one.”
+Raw Power’s foundational influence – on punk’s lineage in particular – is underscored by the musicians Uncut has assembled to celebrate the record’s eight tracks, including veterans of HÜSKER DÜ, DINOSAUR JR, THE JESUS AND MARY CHAIN, MUDHONEY, L7 and SPACEMEN 3, in the latest issue of Uncut magazine – in UK shops from Thursday, December 8 and available to buy from our online store.

 In 1972, The Stooges were on life support.
 Dropped by Elektra after Fun House flopped, they returned home to Detroit to lick their wounds.
 There, a new version of the band took shape, with James Williamson, second guitarist since 1970, replacing Ron Asheton at Iggy’s right hand.
 Invited to London by David Bowie and his MainMan management, Iggy seized the chance to rejuvenate The Stooges.
 Written while roaming West London’s leafy streets, Raw Power became a blueprint for the city’s punk explosion a few years later.
 On the 50th anniversary of its release, the album remains a masterpiece of slashing guitars and savage, misanthropic blues.